-It's about those birds that have become symbols of their countries.
+It will be about those birds that have become symbols of their countries.

 Peacock, India.

-Blue Jay, Canada.
+Blue jay, Canada.

 East African crowned crane.